benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/uapi/mediactl/media-ioc-g-topology.rst

     *  -  __u32
        -  ``id``
        -  Unique ID for the entity.
+Do not expect that the ID will always be the same for each instance of the device.
+In other words, do not hardcode entity IDs in an application.

     *  -  char
        -  ``name``\ [64]
        -  Entity name as an UTF-8 NULL-terminated string.
+This name must be unique within the media topology.

     *  -  __u32
        -  ``function``